-Living in Los Angeles, she became a founding member of the local chapter of the NAACP.
+Living in Los Angeles, she became an early member of the local chapter of the NAACP.
 During her time in the NAACP, she led a committee to investigate incidents of prejudice in public schools.

 While writing, working, and volunteering in community organizations, Buckner also raised her son as a single mother.
 Understanding the importance of a good education, and the limits of the public school system in Colorado, she made the difficult decision to send Garrie out-of-state to the Tuskegee Institute in Alabama for his high school education in 1900.

 The acclaimed African American school officially opened on July 4, 1881 with 30 students and Booker T. Washington as its first principal − a position Washington held until his death in 1915.
 While her son studied in Alabama, she sent him care packages using Wells Fargo’s express service.

 Garrie later joined his mother in Los Angeles where she continued to write, work, and be active in the community until her death in 1946.